Terrace Farming is a common agriculture practice followed in mountain regions by creating terraces.

 6. Enriches recreational options by creating aesthetic landscapes: Many terraces practices in the world classified as “cultural landscape” heritages (UNESCO, 2008).
 Cultural landscapes, defined as “distinctive geographical areas or unique properties that represent the combined work of nature and man” by the World Heritage Committee.

 A) Improper management of terraces: As population increases, human-made houses in between terraces which harm terrace farming activities.

 B) Lack of knowledge for creating terrace: Terrace construction on hilly slopes needs proper experience and knowledge.
-As experts in this field decrease day by day there appears a gap of knowledge in the terrace farming from older generation to younger generation
+As experts in this field decrease day by day there appears a gap of knowledge in the terrace farming from the older generation to the younger generation

 Examples of Crops grown by Terrace farming: